 The recorded evidence should show one or two candidates taking a small group through a five minute warm up routine (if this is possible).
 Show one or two candidates for no more than two activities.
-Choose at least five activities for video recording from at least three categories of activities.
+Centres must provide video recorded evidence of performance of a sample of five candidates from across the ability range in each of the practical activities offered by the Centre.
 Show different candidates in each activity demonstrating their ability to perform the essential skills in the activity.
 For example, in Basketball show the ability to dribble, pass and receive the ball, and perform different methods of scoring in an unopposed situation.
 It may then be possible to place the candidates in a small game or group situation where team skills, if applicable, can be demonstrated.
 Finally, in a game activity show the candidates ideally in a full or larger game situation.
 This latter point may not always be possible.
 However, if this is possible within a game situation, track the identified candidates with the camera.
 You do not need to provide video recorded evidence for activities which are objectively tested, for example Competitive Swimming, Cross Country Running and Track and Field Athletics.
 However, you must send all recorded times and distances in support of the mark awarded.
+The times and distances for these activities must be independently verified with a signature, name, position and date on the assessment forms for these activities.